summit snowdon

 What is it made of?

-Five hundred million years ago, Snowdon was on the seabed (as evidenced by fragments of shell fossils that have been found on the mountain’s summit).
-Snowdon is on the northern extent of the ‘Harlech Dome’, which is said to be Snowdonia’s oldest physical feature.
+Five hundred million years ago, Yr Wyddfa/Snowdon was on the seabed (as evidenced by fragments of shell fossils that have been found on the mountain’s summit).
+Yr Wyddfa/Snowdon is on the northern extent of the ‘Harlech Dome’, which is said to be Eryri/Snowdonia’s oldest physical feature.
 Some of the mountain’s distinctive features were produced by volcanic rocks, while many of the nearby valleys were gouged out by glaciers.

 What should I look out for?

 If you are really lucky you may spot the Snowdon Beetle.
 It is a small, brightly coloured beetle and is know as the Rainbow Leaf Beetle elsewhere in Europe.
 It has red, gold, green and blue striped elytra.
-Apparently the population of the Snowdon Beetle in Snowdonia is very low, only about 1000 adults (how do they know that?
-Glad I didn’t have to count them!)
+Apparently the population of the Snowdon Beetle in Eryri/Snowdonia is very low and continuing to decline, due to climate change and visitor numbers on Yr Wyddfa, so keep an eye on where you tread during your visit.

 When does the train run?

-Is the cafe always open at the top?
+Is the cafe at Hafod Eryri Visitor Centre always open at the top?

-No – is the short answer and definitely do not plan your trip to the summit based on the fact you think you can sit down inside, after going to the toilet of course, and have a hot snack and a hot drink as the cafe is only open if the train is running to the summit (how else do supplies and staff get there?).
+No – is the short answer and definitely do not plan your trip to the summit based on the fact that it will be open.
+Hafod Eryri Visitor Centre is only open when the train is running, as this is needed to get staff and supplies there, this not only includes the cafe and shop, but the toilets too.
 If you do get the chance to go in the visitor centre and cafe it is well worth it.
 On a clear day you can see Ireland, England, Scotland and the Isle of Man.
 Opened in June 2009, a year later than planned due to adverse weather conditions while building, it cost £8 million to complete.

 How far is Snowdon from Aberconwy House?

-Betws-y-Coed is a hub for Snowdonia and for the mountain it is within easy reach.
-Taking only 30-40 minutes by car to most of the routes up the mountain.
-It is worth noting that as of 2021 The Pen Y Pass Car Park now needs to be booked in advance, but there is a Park and Ride at Nant Peris just down the road, which runs regularly.
-Of course you can get the S2 Sherpa bus from Betws-y-Coed here is the link to the Gwynedd Council site where the latest timetable can be downloaded.
+Betws-y-Coed is known as the gateway to Eryri/Snowdonia and centrally placed to access all there is to offer within the National Park.
+Yr Wyddfa is only 30 minutes by car to most of the popular routes.
+It is worth noting, as mentioned above, that the Pen Y Pass Car Park now needs to be booked in advance, but there is a Park and Ride at Nant Peris just down the road, which runs regularly.
+Of course you can get the S1 Sherpa’rWyddfa bus from Betws-y-Coed too.

 Want to achieve something?
 Want to climb a mountain?
-Now you know the facts and you have the info to hand, what are you waiting for?
-Come and climb the highest mountain in Wales.
+Now you know the facts and the information to hand, what are you waiting for?
+Come and climb the highest mountain in England and Wales.

 Oh, and come and recover at Aberconwy House of course!